sot-tech/mochi/docs/middleware/torrent_approval.md

 * `directory` will watch for `*.torrent` files in specified path and append/delete records from storage.
-This source will parse all existing files at start and then watch for new files to add, or for delete events to remove hash from storage.
+This source will parse all existing files at start and then periodically watch for new files to add, or for delete events to remove hash from storage.

 Note: if storage is not `memory`, and `preserve` option set to `true`, records